-9. The Rule of Law is a concept of universal validity.
-The "need for universal adherence and implementation to the Rule of Law at both the national and international levels" was endorsed by all Members States of the United Nations in the 2005 Outcome Document of the World Summit (§ 134).
+- 9. The Rule of Law is a concept of universal validity.
+The "need for universal adherence to and implementation of the Rule of Law at both the national and international levels" was endorsed by all Members States of the United Nations in the 2005 Outcome Document of the World Summit (§ 134).
 The Rule of Law, as expressed in the Preamble and in Article 2 of the Treaty on European Union (TEU), is one of the founding values that are shared between the European Union (EU) and its Member States.1 In its 2014 New Framework to Strengthen the Rule of Law, the European Commission recalls that "the principle of the Rule of Law has progressively become a dominant organisational model of modern constitutional law and international organisations /.../ to regulate the exercise of public powers" (pp. 3-4).
-In an increasing number of cases States refer to the Rule of Law in their national constitutions.2
+In an increasing number of cases States refer to the Rule of Law in their national constitutions.2 - 10.
+The Rule of Law has been proclaimed as a basic principle at universal level by the United Nations for example in the Rule of Law Indicators -, and at regional level by the Organization of American States namely in the Inter-American Democratic Charter and the African Union in particular in its

-1 See, for example, FRA (Fundamental Rights Agency) (2016), Fundamental rights: challenges and achievements in 2015 - FRA Annual report 2013, Luxembourg, Publications Office of the European Union (Publications Office), Chapter 7 (upcoming).
+^{1.} See, for example, FRA (Fundamental Rights Agency) (2016), Fundamental rights: challenges and achievements in 2015 - FRA Annual report 2013, Luxembourg, Publications Office of the European Union (Publications Office), Chapter 7 (upcoming).